HZcohort/DiNetxify/README.md

 phewas_result.to_csv('/your/project/path/dep_phewas.csv')
 ```

-#### 3.2.2 Disease pair construction
+#### 3.2.2 Disease pair generation

-In the step of constructing disease pairs, the `DiseaseNetworkData.disease_pair()` function utilizes only two variables from the PheWAS results: the phecode disease identifier and a Boolean value (`True` or `False`) indicating whether the analysis results are significantly associated.
+In the step of generating disease pairs, the `DiseaseNetworkData.disease_pair()` function utilizes only two variables from the PheWAS results: the phecode disease identifier and a Boolean value (`True` or `False`) indicating whether the analysis results are significantly associated.
 Therefore, if you prefer to study specific phecode diseases only, you can independently create a `pandas.DataFrame` containing these two variables by any other method, thereby bypassing the initial **PheWAS analysis step entirely.

 Additionally, to distinguish whether disease pairs have temporal associations, the `DiseaseNetworkData.disease_pair()` function introduces two optional parameters: **min_interval_days** and **max_interval_days**.
 For example, if **min_interval_days** is set to 30 days and **max_interval_days** is set to 365.25 × 5 days, temporal disease pairs (e.g., D1 → D2) must fulfill the condition that the time interval between occurrences of diseases D1 and D2 exceeds **min_interval_days** and is less than or equal to **max_interval_days**.